OMR125/Image-Processing-Project/README.md

 # Image-Processing-Project
 This is an image-processing project required by FCAI-CU as an assignment

 It works by taking the image name that has to be in the same file directory and then edits it depending on the user's input and then saving it

+Disclaimer: this project ONLY works on 256x256 GS or RGB Bitmap images it is not designed to work with other image extentions or any other size other than 256x256.

 The assignment-1.cpp file contains the functions to load and save 256x256 grayscale bitmap images as well as 15 unique filters that edit the image
 it contains the following filters :